durai18/ClassificationModels/README.md

 This command will open the application in your web browser, where you can input wine properties and get quality predictions.

-## Deployment

-This application can be deployed to various cloud platforms that support Streamlit (e.g., Streamlit Cloud, Heroku, AWS).

 **General Deployment Steps:**